 About Callie

-Callie completed her Juris Doctorate at Mitchell Hamline School of Law while working full-time as a law clerk for a local law firm.
-Callie obtained a Law and Business Certificate, as well as a Conflict Resolution Theory and Practice Certificate from Mitchell Hamline’s nationally ranked Dispute Resolution Institute.
-While completing her studies, Callie served as an editor for Mitchell Hamline Law Review – Volume 45 and received the CALI Excellence for the Future Award for receiving the top grade in her class in Commercial Law Survey, Evidence, Criminal Law, Criminal Procedure, Negotiation, Mediation, and Theories of Conflict.
+Callie earned her Juris Doctor from Mitchell Hamline School of Law while working full-time as a law clerk.
+She also obtained a Law and Business Certificate and a Conflict Resolution Theory and Practice Certificate from the school’s nationally ranked Dispute Resolution Institute.
+During law school, she served as an editor of Mitchell Hamline Law Review (Volume 45) and received multiple CALI Excellence for the Future Awards, including top grades in Commercial Law Survey, Evidence, Negotiation, and Mediation.

 Q&A: Get to Know Callie